parissaahmadi/AutomationTasks/mp3_optimizer/README.md

 """

-B- download mp3_optimizer.py and edit these lines code: (Determining the path of the input and output folders) input_directory = 'X:/your-music-folder-path' output_directory = 'X:/your-compressed-folder-path' #The path of the folder where you want the compressed music to be placed.
+### B- download mp3_optimizer.py and edit these lines code: (Determining the path of the input and output folders)
+input_directory = 'X:/your-music-folder-path'
+output_directory = 'X:/your-compressed-folder-path' #The path of the folder where you want the compressed music to be placed.

+#For more compression, change all frame rate numbers from 32000 to 11025.
+(The quality will decrease slightly)

-C- run it
+### C- run it